 “Yes” I wait feeling faint.
 The next few words will determine our entire relationship for the rest of our lives.

 “Well that’s fantastic!” he says, his voice breaking.
 I burst into tears and my mother and Billy come running.
 “Its ok” I manage to squeak out.
 “He’s happy!”
 Their relief is evident.
 My mother takes the phone and speaks to Shaun – explaining everything.
 My mom is scared he is angry, but he understands.
 She wants to know what his life is like now and most importantly that he no longer takes drugs.
 They speak for ages.

 We agree to meet the next day as he only lives half an hour away.
 It’s like looking in a mirror.
 He hugs mom and warily shakes Dave’s hand which Dave turns into a brief hug.

 He explains how he was in a terrible place years ago and understands my mother’s need to protect me.
 He admits to being a drug addict but is now years clean.
-Sadness, regret and guilt pours out of him, like a grey river when he speaks about it.
+A grey river of sadness, regret and guilt pours out of him when he speaks about his past.

 “All I can do is focus on the future – I can’t keep looking back”.

 Billy lost his brother at 24 of a drug overdose feels his pain.
 They spend many hours chatting around the fire about the heartache they have endured.

 I introduce Shaun to Dave and we invite him to the wedding.
 He’s so excited to be included and immediately agrees saying he is honored to walk me down the aisle.
 I notice the brief but intense flash of pain in Billy’s eyes.

 Our big day arrives.
 Shaun had been part of my life for just over 6 months now and is a permanent fixture in our home.
 Him, Dave and Billy are like the 3 Musketeers – always laughing and joking.
 I can sense the amount of love these men have for me and I am sincerely grateful.